 The FDA Codes in Title 21 explain what ingredients are allowed in food-safe lubricants.
 For example, H1s are more limited because they are allowed for incidental exposure with foods.
 H2 guidelines are less restrictive and include a broader selection of lubricants, yet they still meet governing guidelines and require manufacturers to have compliance protocols in place, as with any lubricant.

-Food-grade lubricants are odorless, tasteless, and rated safe for incidental exposure.
-Also, food-grade lubricants can withstand extreme cold and hot temperatures.
-They are more stable than traditional mineral and white oil-based food-grade lubricants.
-Aside from complying with stringent regulatory standards, food-grade lubricants also have been shown to extend equipment life and reduce maintenance costs.
+In addition to complying with stringent regulatory standards, food-grade lubricants also have been shown to extend equipment life and reduce maintenance costs.

 Food and beverage manufacturers have a responsibility to ensure safe, reliable manufacturing - and this accountability is mandated by the FSMA.
 SOPs must be in place to ensure FSMA compliance, guided by Hazard Analysis and Critical Control Points (HACCP) and Hazard Analysis and Risk-Based Prevention Controls (HARPC).

-What is the FSMA?
+What is the Food Safety Modernization Act?

-FSMA is designed to dramatically change the way we identify and prevent foodborne illness in the global food system.
+The Food Safety and Modernization Act (FSMA) is designed to dramatically change the way we identify and prevent foodborne illness in the global food system.
 It acknowledges foodborne illness as a significant threat to public health and the economy.
 It also emphasizes that food safety is a shared responsibility, and every player in the supply chain must be held accountable by putting defined protocols and procedures in place to prevent contamination.

 The FSMA gives the FDA enforcement authority to promote compliance and encourage risk-based food safety standards.
 That way, when an exposure occurs, there are plans for a timely and effective response to help contain the problem.

-In the Know - Implementing FSMA
+In the Know: Implementing FSMA

-There is quite a bit of confusion surrounding FSMA and hazard systems such as HACCP, and misunderstandings about what the regulations require can put a food and beverage manufacturer at risk of noncompliance.
-“Not understanding” FSMA will not excuse a processor from audits, fines and penalties.
+“Not understanding” FSMA will not excuse a processor from audits, fines, and penalties.
 Because FSMA covers a broad scope of industries and manufacturers, some that might not think their facilities require food-safe lubricants could unknowingly be violating the law.

 - All plants must have a food safety plan that is documented and developed with a preventive controls-qualified individual trained by an FDA partner.